 Amorah Quan Yin's latest collection of channeled teachings on the nature of spiritual initiation, mystery schools, and how to access energies for personal transformation.
 More than 25 recorded transmissions from Ascended Masters, St. Germain, Elohim, Mother Mary, and many others.
 Includes guided meditations and exercises for everyday life.

 Info/Order this paperback book and/or download the Kindle edition.

 About the Author

-Amorah Quan Yin is a gifted healer, psychic, and founder of the Dolphin Star Temple Mystery School.
-She is author of several books: The Pleiadian Workbook: Awakening Your Divine Ka, The Pleiadian Tantric Workbook: Awakening Your Divine Ba, Pleiadian Perspectives on Human Evolution.
-She is channel for the Pleiadian Emissaries of Light, Sirian Archangelic League of the Light, Andromedan Emissaries of Light, Ascended Masters, Intergalactic Federation of Light, and others, and founder of Pleiadian Lightwork - Dolphin Star Temple.
-She conducts workshops around the world and currently resides in Mt.
-Shasta California.
+Amorah Quan Yin was a gifted healer, psychic, and founder of the Dolphin Star Temple Mystery School.
+She is the author of several books: The Pleiadian Workbook: Awakening Your Divine Ka, The Pleiadian Tantric Workbook: Awakening Your Divine Ba, Pleiadian Perspectives on Human Evolution.
+She was a channel for the Pleiadian Emissaries of Light, Sirian Archangelic League of the Light, Andromedan Emissaries of Light, Ascended Masters, Intergalactic Federation of Light, and others, and founder of Pleiadian Lightwork - Dolphin Star Temple.
+She passed away on June 13, 2013, after an auto accident on Everett Memorial Highway, Mt.
+Shasta, California.
 Visit her website at www.amorahquanyin.com.